brown-band/website/pages/scripts/1983-1984/spring/st-lawrence.md

 :sd[Band plays "Special March" (Mickey Mouse cheer)]

-Be back next week when we take to the ice for the last time this season--just for the halibut.
+Be back next week when we take to the ice for the last time this season—just for the halibut.

 :sd[Counterskate, Brown songs]